MT WASHINGTON ARTIST FEATURE WALL

 Trumping the Separation of Powers (2017)

-This work (above), completed in 2017, is the first part of what is now a three-part series focusing on the power of colour (the three primaries – red, yellow, and blue) to explain a central concept of the US governing system – the separation of powers – and to illustrate how Trumpism has eroded this fundamental concept of democracy.
+This work (above), completed in 2017, is the first part of what is now a three-part series focusing on the power of colour (the three primaries – red, yellow, and blue) to explain the central concept of the US governing system – the separation of powers – and to illustrate how Trumpism has eroded this fundamental concept of democracy.

 The three primary colours are powerful.
 Each colour is unique and separate, containing no colour of the other two.
 Regal blue represents the Executive, fiery red the Congress, and reflective yellow the Judiciary.
 Traditionally each colour borders on and contrasts with the other two, but no colour penetrates the others.